 The Phi Beta Kappa Society is the nation's oldest and most prestigious academic honor society.
-It was founded in 1776 at the College of William and Mary.
-The Society celebrates excellence in the liberal arts and sciences - the natural sciences, mathematics, social sciences, and humanities - and sponsors activities to advance these studies.
+Founded on December 5, 1776, at the College of William and Mary, the Society celebrates excellence in the liberal arts and sciences and sponsors activities to advance these studies.